Rohit-Nandagawali/next-blog-app/README.md

 ## Getting Started 🏁

-Follow these steps to get [Your Next.js Blogging App] up and running on your local machine:
+Follow these steps to get Vichaar - The Your Next.js Blogging App up and running on your local machine:

  1. **Clone the Repository**: Begin by cloning this repository to your local machine.
 Open your terminal and run the following command: